 The things I never understood about Carver’s work make sense now.
 What We Talk About When We Talk About Love, an overly ornate title for a humble craftsman like Carver, comes from Lish.
 Carver’s own title Beginners makes so much more sense, in every way.
 But is it impactful?

-Carver gives his characters a lot more space to be themselves, much of this is exercised by Lish.
+Carver gives his characters a lot more space to be themselves, but much of this is exercised by Lish.
 The flowing sentences of one paragraph can lead on another with the staccato abruptness (Lish’s editing).
 Was Lish overzealous?
-He certainly made Carver’s work more memorable.
+That’s debatable, but he certainly made Carver’s work memorable.

-Lish helped turn Carver’s raw talent — Carver’s manuscript Beginners — into a defined, packaged product: a published book.
+Lish turned Carver’s raw talent—Carver’s manuscript Beginners—into a defined, packaged product: a published book.
 His editing helped to sell it as the work of a fresh, new, ‘minimalist writer’, using a paradoxically Baroque, and enigmatic, title of his own invention: What We Talk About When We Talk About Love.